- Get started

 - Apply template via issue property

-This chapter provides an information first steps in Issue Templates for Jira app.
+This chapter provides an information about first steps in Issue Templates for Jira app.

 As a new user you may wonder how to start working with Issue Templates for Jira app.